 However, if you give our injury firm adequate notice, we can help you meet all deadlines related to your case.

-How Your Bicycle Accident Settlement Is Calculated
+How Is a Bicycle Accident Settlement Calculated?

-One of the most common questions our firm gets from injury victims is, “How much money can I get?”
+One of the most common questions our firm gets from bike accident injury victims is, “How much money can I get?”
 It’s impossible to answer that without conducting a full review of your case.
 To come to a figure, we will evaluate these factors in your case:

 - Impacts on your quality of life